osmanyusufakkus/guess-my-number/README.md

 # guess-my-number

-A game I programmed with JSS.
+A game I programmed with JS.